Danielraw1996/Danielraw1996.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
-permalink: /projects/
+permalink: /Projects/
-description: A growing collection of your cool projects.
+description: A collection of my personal projects.
 ---

 {% for project in site.projects %}